http-party/node-http-proxy/UPGRADING.md

 ## Proxying

-Web proying is done by calling the `.web()` method on a Proxy instance.
+Web proxying is done by calling the `.web()` method on a Proxy instance.
 You can check among some use cases in the [examples folder](https://github.com/nodejitsu/node-http-proxy/tree/caronte/examples/http)

 ```javascript
 //